-Headless torso found in Idaho cave identified as bootlegger
+Headless torso in Idaho cave identified as bootlegger who fled jail in 1916

 “It’s blown everyone’s minds,” Bingham Redgrave said of the investigation.
 “The really cool thing, though, is that his wanted poster from his last escape is described as wearing the same clothing that he was found in, so that leads us to put his death date at likely 1916.”

-Loveless’ descendants were unaware of their ancestor’s sordid past, so at this point there’s not much more to go on besides speculation when it comes to the identity of Loveless’ murderer.
+Loveless’ descendants were unaware of their ancestor’s past, so at this point there’s not much more to go on besides speculation when it comes to the identity of Loveless’ murderer.

 Still, with the Clark County Sheriff’s Office keeping the case open as a homicide investigation, more clues may turn up yet.